 If you aren’t signing up for a full pass, you might want to look into other options.
 This can mean general press or industry access or an exhibition hall pass.
 Getting the correct access is the beginning of your event journey, so make sure that you have the right credentials.

-If no attendee names or social handles are provided via the conference website, uncover attendees by looking at who is using the event hashtag and google speakers’ names.
-In the case of Content Marketing World, for example, I searched for the branded hashtag #cmworld, in addition to “Content Marketing World*”, “cmicontent”, Cleveland, and 2016, since I was only interested in this year’s attendees.
+If no attendee names or social handles are on the conference website, uncover attendees by looking at who is using the event hashtag and Google speakers’ names.
+In the case of South by Southwest, for example, I searched for the 2017 event by branded hashtag #SXSW, in addition to “South by Southwest,” and “southbysouthwest.”
 Plugging a boolean search into a media intelligence platform has the advantage of keeping searches running, gathering results throughout your planning process, as well as gives you the ability to spot possible trends ancillary to the event.

-After you reach a certain tipping point, say 100 attendee handles on your Twitter list, a nice pre-conference engagement tweet might be to ask, “Who else is going to #CMWorld?
+After you reach a certain tipping point, say 100 attendee handles on your Twitter list, a nice pre-conference engagement tweet might be to ask, “Who else is going to #SXSW?
 Putting together a list of attendees and don’t want to miss anyone!”
-This will serve you three-fold, first it will broadcast your attendance to other Twitter list makers, and second, it may then lead to introductions.
-And third, as this callout might net you a few responses, it is possible that your Twitter list is the most comprehensive (and therefore will be utilized on the ground, during the conference).
+Doing this serves you three-fold, it will broadcast your attendance to other Twitter list makers, second, it may then lead to introductions.
+And third, this callout may net you some responses; it is possible that your Twitter list will be the most comprehensive (and therefore will be utilized on the ground, during the conference).

 At this point, you may have an idea of how you’d like to cover the conference.
-During the course of an event, especially one that is a week long, it is difficult to do anything other than focus on what’s happening in the present.
+During an event, especially one that is a week-long, it is challenging to do anything other than focus on what’s happening in the present.
 You’ll be busy networking, attending sessions, taking notes, watching exhibitor demos, going to happy hours, and dinners.
-So, having an idea of what your coverage will look like and prepping for it before arrival is the best way to create and produce content while you’re there.
-Block out time in your schedule to get your project together, so that it receives maximum impact.
-Producing and getting content out (whether this is a blog post or infographic) before (or soon after) the conference is over will allow you to leverage the hashtag in social channel promotions, help cement new relationships you’ve forged at the event, and position you as an essential part of the community that the conference caters to (a first step towards industry thought leadership).
+So, having an idea of what your coverage will look like and prepping for it before arrival, is the best way to create and produce content while you’re there.
+Block out time in your schedule to get your project together, so that it receives a maximum impact.
+Producing and pushing content marketing (whether this is a blog post or infographic) before (or soon after) the conference is over will allow you to leverage the hashtag in social channel promotions.
+It can also help cement new relationships you’ve forged at the event, and position you as an essential part of the community that the conference caters to (the first step towards industry thought leadership).

 - Photo project highlighting speakers or attendees that reflect your audience’s demographic